raihanivando/TensorFlow/README.md

 ## What This Repo Contains

 - Per-chapter Markdown summaries (starting with Part 1, Chapters 1–5), written as study notes rather than full reproductions of the book.
-- Pointers to important figures (by label, e.g., `[Figure 4.4]`) that I capture from my own copy of the book for personal reference.
+- Pointers to important figures (by label, e.g) that I capture from my own copy of the book for personal reference.
 - Optionally, small code snippets or experiment notes inspired by the examples, adapted to my own TensorFlow 2 workflows.

 This repository is **not** a replacement for the original book.
 It is a learning log that documents what I have understood from *TensorFlow in Action* and supports future projects using TensorFlow 2.